sebroy-6/StudyLess_webapp/README.md

 As you can see, this architecure is following the Model-Vue-Control(MVC) structure commonly seen in many fullstack applications.

-# In Development

-This section is dedicated to the functionnalities comming in the futur.

-## functionnalities to implement

-- sort tasks by due date
-- Edit time seperation in study timer
-- Save time in timer while not in timer page (by using webworker?)

-## Study tools to implement

-- flash cards study tool
-- Study Schedule (maybe with Google Calender compatibility)
-- virtual sticky notes (for reminders & quick notes)

 ## Contact Info
 - [LinkedIn](https://www.linkedin.com/in/s%C3%A9bastien-roy-611245213/)